-Schedule B

-Balance Sheet
+Schedule B Balance Sheet

-Every taxpayer must complete this schedule.
+Every taxpayer must either complete this schedule or submit a copy of the Schedule L that was filed with their federal return.
 The amounts reported must be the same as the year-end figures shown on the taxpayer's books.
-Where applicable, data must match amounts reported on Schedule L of the federal pro forma or federal return.
+Where applicable, data must match amounts reported on Schedule L of the federal return.
 If not, explain and reconcile on rider.
 Consolidated information is not permitted on separate returns.
 If the taxpayer is included in a consolidated federal income tax return, this schedule must be completed by the taxpayer on its own separate basis.

-Schedule C and Schedule C-1 Reconciliation of Income per Books with Income per Return AND Analysis of Unappropriated Retained Earnings per Books
+Schedule C and Schedule C-1

+Reconciliation of Income per Books with Income per Return AND Analysis of Unappropriated Retained Earnings per Books

-Every corporation must complete these schedules or submit legible copies of Schedules M-1 and M-2 from their unconsolidated federal Form 1120.
+Every corporation must either complete these schedules or submit copies of Schedules M-1, M-2, and M-3 from their unconsolidated federal Form 1120.

-Any taxpayer that files an unconsolidated federal Form 1120 may submit copies of Schedules M-1 and M-2 in lieu of completing Schedules C and C-1 of the CBT-100.
 The copies must be legible and each page must include the taxpayer's name and tax identification number.